• Skip to Content

 Business analysts also frequently communicate with stakeholders, holding presentations to show how they’re making improvements to a company.
 So, you need to show that you have great interpersonal, communication, and negotiation skills.

-Here’s a list of common hard and soft skills for business analysts:
+Here’s a list of common skills for business analysts:

 Examples of business analyst hard skills